Updated Feb. 2022:

 Since that time, VCA policy has been in place on a temporary basis, to allow the transplant network to seek public comment regarding improvements.
 The OPTN/UNOS Board of Directors voted in June 2015 to make policies and bylaws permanent, as of September 1, 2015.

 As a new type of organ classification, VCAs have several elements to their process that are unique and require education.
-United Network for Organ Sharing (UNOS) has created a 14-minute instructional video to familiarize OPO and transplant hospital staff with the basic definition and processes for VCA transplantation.
+United Network for Organ Sharing (UNOS) created a 14-minute instructional video to familiarize OPO and transplant hospital staff with the basic definition and processes for VCA transplantation.

 Upon completion of this session, the participant will be able to: